 The degree of user activity varies.
 Having a mobile device is not synonymous with using most of its functions.
 After all, some people are less familiar with technology or older people who use only pre-installed native applications.
 Worth mentioning is that Android users have a choice of 3.48 million apps as of the first quarter of 2021, making Google Play the app store with the most available apps.
 With about 2.22 million iOS apps available, the Apple App Store is the second-largest app store.
 App Store Optimization (ASO) for an Android app differs from that of an iOS app.

 But as already mentioned, the main difference between both is a different programming language.
-If you consider supporting two platforms at the same time, To support development, you’ll need two teams of experts, each with its own set of problems to solve.
-You will need those two teams after the development to support bug fixes and new features for months.
+If you consider supporting two platforms simultaneously, To support development, you’ll need two teams of experts, each with its own set of problems to solve.
+After product development, those two teams will need to support bug fixes and new features for months.

 Are native apps worth the extra effort and cost?